fanout/js-grip/README.md

 | `addClient(client)` | Advanced: Add a PublisherClient instance that you have configured on your own. |

-The constructor and `applyConfig` methods accept either a single object or an array of objects that implement the `IGripConfig` interface (or in advanced cases, the `IPublisherConfig` interface).
+The constructor and `applyConfig` methods accept either a single object or an array of objects that implement the `IGripConfig` interface.

 Interface `IGripConfig`

-Represents the configuration for a Grip client, such as Pushpin or Fanout Cloud.
+Represents the configuration for a GRIP client, such as Pushpin or Fanout Cloud.

 | Field | Description |
 | --- | --- |